Print

 The two great prophetic themes are words condemning idolatry and injustice.
 These are based on the breaking of what Jesus declared were the two greatest commandments: To love God (Commandments 1-4), and to love your neighbour (Commandments 5-10).

-Idolatry is the result of not being totally devoted to Yahweh and loving him alone, but worshipping other gods.
+Idolatry is the result of not being totally devoted to Yahweh and loving him alone, but worshipping other gods, particularly gods of fertility, such as Ba'al.

 Hosea's greatest emphasis is on idolatry being spiritual adultery, which complements Amos' greatest emphasis being on social injustice, particularly the rich oppressing the poor.